devlinjunker/template.webpack.fend/README.md

 `npm run dev` to run a development version of the application

-`npm run doc` to generate static documention in the doc folder
+`npm run doc` to generate static documentation in the doc folder

 **TODO**